 • Unpaid overtime - Japanese labor law generally limits an employee's work schedule to 8 hours a day, 40 hours a week.
 In order to have its employees legally work longer, an employer would need to enter into an agreement with the employee, either through their union or through a person representing a majority of the employees.
 If the employee works longer than 8 hours a day, 40 hours a week, the employer is legally required to provide them with overtime pay.
-If the employee sues, the court has the discretion to penalize the company by ordering it to pay the employee up to double the overtime amount.
+If the employer fails to pay the employee overtime and the employee sues, the court has the discretion to penalize the company by ordering it to pay the employee up to double the overtime amount.